Getting Started with Git

 The directory and files in the repository can be seen as your working directory.

-Index (.git directory)
+Index (in the .git directory)

 The index is the staging area in git.
-It can be considered as a layer that separates your working directory from the Git repository, allowing developers to decide more flexibly what to add to the repository.
+It can be considered as a layer that separates your working directory from the Git repository, allowing developers to decide more flexibly what content to add to the repository.

 Commit